asthanas/asthanas/README.md

 ## 🏆 Career Snapshot

-- 🧭 14+ years architecting **scalable cloud & DevOps** solutions for global enterprises
+- 🧭 14+ years leading **Cloud & DevOps engineering** for enterprise systems.
-- 🤖 Transitioned into AI/ML research with a strong focus on **Generative AI and LLMs**
-- ☁️ Designed and automated ML pipelines, distributed training infra, and model deployment
-- 🧪 Hands-on with **fine-tuning, optimization, and serving** of transformer models
+- 🧠 Research interest in **LLMs**, **multimodal AI**, and **efficient fine-tuning**.
+- 🚀 Expertise in scaling AI workloads — distributed training, deployment, optimization.
+- ⚡ Deep hands-on with **Kubernetes, OpenShift, Terraform**, and modern ML infra.
-- 🧑‍🏫 Passionate about open-source research and reproducible science
+- 🧪 Passionate about **open-source AI research** and reproducibility.

 ---

 ## 📚 Current Research Directions

-- ⚡ Efficient fine-tuning of LLMs
+- ✍️ Fine-tuning and adapting **LLMs** for specialized domains
-- 🧠 Multimodal foundation models
+- 🖼️ Multimodal AI: bridging language and vision
-- 🌐 AI infrastructure for distributed training
+- ⚡ Distributed & cost-efficient AI training pipelines
-- 🪄 MLOps tooling for research reproducibility
+- 🧭 Reproducible research tooling (MLOps for researchers)
-- 🧪 Applied GenAI in real-world settings
+- 🧬 Model optimization: quantization, distillation, LoRA, PEFT

+---

+## 🌟 Long-Term Vision

+My ambition is to become an **AI Researcher who codes** —
+someone who contributes not only to **theoretical breakthroughs** but also to **the engineering foundations** that make those breakthroughs scalable and accessible.

 ---